vippsas/vipps-ecom-api/vipps-ecom-api.md

   }
 }
 ```
+### Detailed information for request calls

-A payment is uniquely identified by the combination of `merchantSerialNumber` and `orderId`:
+A payment is uniquely identified by the combination of `merchantSerialNumber`
+and `orderId`:
 * `merchantSerialNumber`: The merchant's Vipps id.
 * `orderId`: Must be unique for the `merchantSerialNumber`.

-To initiate an express checkout payment the payment initiation call must include the `"paymentType":"eComm Express Payment"` parameter.
-If this parameter is not passed, the payment type will default to regular payment.
+To initiate an express checkout payment the payment initiation call must include
+the `"paymentType":"eComm Express Payment"` parameter.
+If this parameter is not
+passed, the payment type will default to regular payment.

-To add authentication to the callbacks made by Vipps the merchant may provide an `authToken`.
-This token will then be returned as a `Authorization` header in the callback and shipping details requests made by Vipps for that order.
+To add authentication to the callbacks made by Vipps the merchant may provide
+an `authToken`.
+This token will then be returned as a `Authorization` header
+in the callback and shipping details requests made by Vipps for that order.

 Once successfully initiated, a response with a redirect URL is returned.

+#### Orderid recommendations

-**Note:** While the minimum length for `orderId` is 1, we suggest making them longer.
-Using both numbers and characters of length 6 or more lets us more easily identify the order in our event logs.
+While the minimum length for `orderId` is 1, we recommend
+using at least 6 characters, and a combination of numbers and characters.
+Leading zeros should be avoided, as some applications (like Excel)
+tend to remove them, and this may cause misunderstandings.

+#### Callback ports

-**Note:** We do not send requests to `callbackPrefix`, `shippingDetails` or `consentsRemovalPrefix` for all ports.
-To be safe use common port numbers such as: 80, 443, 8080.
+We do not send requests to `callbackPrefix`, `shippingDetails` or
+`consentsRemovalPrefix` for all ports.
+To be safe use common port numbers
+such as: 80, 443, 8080.

 **Initiate response example:**
 ```http